MukulLatiyan/100DaysOfCode/README.md

 Code is inside JS-BASICS repo.
 DAY1- All about how to make use of a console as a Javascipt developer.
 DAY2- Data types in Javascript.
+DAY3- Type conversion, numbers and math object in javascript.